robur-coop/utcp/README.md

       segments are transmitted!

 ## TODO

+- suspicious that someone/somehow deliver_out_1 needs to be triggered... but at which points in time? at the end of <got a segment from network and didn't provoke a reply>? <got some data from user>? i think delack timer is properly initialised when needed (but getting a FIN leads to no reply (though tf_shouldacknow is true now)) -- maybe i'm just missing a tcp_output(_perhaps?) call

 - just copied over various functions which need to be properly tested:
  - RTT measurement